Found us from search engine?

 Different generations behave differently and want different things from the companies they choose to buy from.

-The Greatest Generation are the oldest generation currently alive, who served in the wars and remember economic depressions.
-These are not impulse buyers or people who consider shopping fun.
+The Greatest Generation is the oldest generation currently alive, who served in the wars and remember economic depressions.
+These are not impulsed buyers or people who consider shopping for fun.
 Instead, they have to learn about and trust your company to make an informed spending decision.
 Their experience means gimmick marketing won’t work on them.

 Baby Boomers were born in the fifties and have lived through the best period of sustainable stability and prosperity of any generation (likely including those who to come).
 Boomers are the big spenders, and an aging population means they’ll be around for longer to spend more of that money.
 Don’t call them old, though.
 They want to stay young forever.